TareqK/x-days-of-javalin/docs/index.md

 ---
-title: Home
+title: Welcome!
-description: X-Days of Javalin Homepage
+description: About the course (who, what, why), plan, pre-requisites, and structure.
 layout: home
 next_page: introduction/introduction
 nav_order: 1
 ---

-# What X-Days of Javalin is
+# Welcome!
 Hello There!
 My Name is [Tareq Kirresh](https://www.linkedin.com/in/tareq-kirresh){:target="_blank"}, software engineer and open source contributor & advocate.
 X-Days of Javalin is a self-study course/camp I made based on my experiences that aims to get you up and running in developing fullstack web-applications in javalin.
 The Stack you see here based on a holistic approach